2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Results

 As seen in Tab.~\ref{tab:results}, we are facing the ambiguous situation where the bimetric model is preferred by the AIC but the \lcdm model is preferred by the BIC.
 If we focus on the inverse distance ladder (CMB+SN+BAOtr, i.e. without the SH0ES prior), there is a slight preference for the bimetric model according to the AIC whereas there is a strong preference for the \lcdm model according to the BIC.
 Taken together, the two information criteria are indecisive whereas to which model that exhibits the best performance.

-This demonstrates the limitations of the AIC and BIC in distinguishing between models.
+This demonstrates the limitations of the information criteria in distinguishing between models.
 However, it should be stressed that the bimetric model has the advantage of the inverse distance ladder predicting a Hubble constant which is consistent with the local distance ladder measurement.

 As seen in Fig.~\ref{fig:relH}, the bimetric model alleviates the Hubble tension by increasing the expansion rate at low redshifts ($z \lesssim 1$), compensating for this by a decreased expansion rate at intermediate redshifts ($1 \lesssim z \lesssim 1000$) so that the CMB angular scale remains invariant.
 This expansion history is realized by the bimetric dark energy density $\omegade$ exhibiting a negative cosmological constant at high redshifts with a transition to a positive cosmological constant at low redshifts.
 In the example in Fig.~\ref{fig:relH}, $\omegade$ consititutes a few percent of the total energy budget at redshifts $z \gtrsim 2$, to then drop below the subpercent level at redshifts $z \gtrsim 1500$.
 At low redshifts ($z \lesssim 1$), $\omegade$ contributes significantly to the expansion history.